 There are plenty of places to stay in Rye from quaint hotels to small cottages and B&Bs.
 I like the atmospheric Mermaid Inn with its ancient oak beams and crooked walls.
 It’s in a good location and has an intriguing history of smugglers and hauntings.

 There’s plenty to keep you busy in Rye and it’s easily walkable.
 Explore the steep cobbled streets lined with medieval buildings, discover the Landgate, Ypres Tower and visit Mermaid Street which is one of Britain’s most photogenic streets.
 Climb the tower in St Mary’s Church for views over the countryside and out to sea.
 Shopping is good with small independent shops, antiques and galleries.
-Nearby, Rye Harbour Nature Reserve is great for bird spotting or head to Camber Sands beach for swathes of golden sand and sand dunes.
+Nearby, Rye Harbour Nature Reserve is great for bird spotting or head to Camber Sands beach for swathes of golden sand and sand dunes near London.

 The charming cobbled lanes, medieval half-timbered buildings, rustic old inns and ancient castle make Rye one of the most beautiful villages in England.